fabiolune/raspberrypi-kubernetes-setup/README.md

 	--wait
 ```

-> the `--wait` option helps having the resources ready for the following steps
+> the `--wait` option helps having the resources ready for the next steps

 To be able to generate ACME certificates with _Let's Encrypt_, we need to have a __ClusterIssuer__ (or issuer, the difference is that an Issuer is bound to a namespace) resource on the cluster (see full documentation [here](https://cert-manager.io/docs/concepts/issuer/)).